-STUCK is the WINS Best Comedy Feature at Atlanta Underground Film Festival this year!
+STUCK WINS Best Comedy Feature at Atlanta Underground Film Festival this year!

 Congratulations to the cast and crew of STUCK and thank you Atlanta!